Nāgārjuna’s Advice for Buddhists

 Geshe Sopa’s Explanation of Letter to a Friend

-Geshe Lhundub Sopa Beth Newman
+Geshe Lhundub Sopa and Beth Newman

 An introduction to Buddhism by one of the tradition’s most famous authors, and a teaching on how to live a Buddhist life in contemporary society.